ArduPilot/ardupilot_wiki/plane/source/docs/fixed-wing-faq.rst

 upward when the flaps are engaged.
 Crow flaps can add a lot of drag to slow an aircraft for landing without inducing a lot of pitching moment.

-To setup crow flaps you will need to combine two features.
-First you will need to :ref:`setup flaperons <flaperons-on-plane>` on two output channels using the FlaperonLeft and FlaperonRight functions.
+To setup crow flaps you :ref:`setup flaperons <flaperons-on-plane>` on two output channels just as you would for normal flaperons.
+However, follow the crow instructions to make sure that the ailerons move upward when the flap channel is activated, instead of downward.
-You will need to choose the FLAPERON_OUTPUT parameter value so that the flaps go up instead of down when flaps are engaged, while being careful that aileron input goes in the right direction for roll.

-Then you should separately setup 1 or 2 flap channels (depending on whether your flap servos are setup to use a Y lead) using the :ref:`flap_auto output channel function <channel-output-functions_flap_auto>`.

-It is strongly suggested that you also setup a FLAP_INPUT_CHANNEL on an RC input channel to allow easy testing of flaps on the ground, and to give manual flap control for testing in FBWA mode.
-That will allow you to test what degree of flap movement produces the desired increase in drag without inducing a stall.

 Why do my servos jitter when on the ground?
 -------------------------------------------